The ability to stay calm is priceless, especially when the world is a madhouse filled with fear, hate, and suffering.

 Even after the U.S. election, no matter what happens, I predict there will be some pandemonium.
 People will claim someone rigged the election if their side doesn’t win.
 It will be insane.

 But constant overwhelm can destroy your well-being and quality of life for years to come.
-Therefore, it’s imperative that you learn how to shift from anxiety to a peaceful state of mind.
+Therefore, you must learn how to shift from anxiety to a peaceful state of mind.
 These skills will be valuable throughout your entire life.

 Try these tips to calm down when the mayhem gets too intense: